 - Before restoring the project, make sure that the database where the project resides exists in the DB Servers tab in Site Administration on your ALM server.
 The ALM server needs to access the contents of the restored project from the project's database. - When restoring a project, you should select the dbid.xml file located in the project repository.
 This ensures that the project retains its original ID.
-If a project does not have its original ID, the following cross project features may not function properly: cross project customization, importing and synchronizing libraries, and cross project graphs. - If you were previously working with Performance Center 11.00, you must first restore and upgrade LAB_PROJECT, and then any Performance Center template projects, before restoring and upgrading other Performance Center projects.
+If a project does not have its original ID, the following cross project features may not function properly: cross project customization, importing and synchronizing libraries, and cross project graphs. - You must first restore and upgrade any template projects before restoring and upgrading other projects. - If you were previously working with Performance Center 11.00 or later, you must first restore and upgrade LAB_PROJECT, and then any Performance Center template projects, before restoring and upgrading other Performance Center projects.